 The table columns can be sorted by clicking on the table header.

 Every DB2 database schema has associated an "XML Schema repository" where all the XSD schemas available to validate XML content of the XML type columns are stored.
-The "XML Schema repository" is available as a child node in the Database View for any database schema node.
-You can expand the "XML Schema repository" node and perform operations like registering a new schema or dropping an already existing one.
+The "XML Schema repository" is available as a child node in the Database view for any database schema node.
+You can expand the "XML Schema repository" node and perform operations such as registering a new schema or dropping an existing one.

 The XSD schema stored in "XML Schema repository" can be viewed into the oXygen XSD editor.
 However you cannot modify them (as you only get a read-only access).

 DB2 pureXML supports XQuery interrogations when working with the XML content of the XML column types.
-For example if you like to generate a XQuery to measure the employee satisfaction levels regarding the company rules, you can open an XQuery editor (New->XQuery), configure the transformation scenario to match the DB2 connection for the transformer field, write the XQuery and then execute it.
+For example, if you want to generate a XQuery to measure the employee satisfaction levels regarding the company rules, you can open an XQuery editor (New / XQuery), configure the transformation scenario to match the DB2 connection for the transformer field, write the XQuery and then execute it.